 Where a bond is required to renew a short term rental license, if the short term rental is cited for a violation of this Article within 12 months of providing the bond, and that citation is later resolved adversely to the owner or short term rental representative, then the bond shall be deemed forfeited, and the short term rental license for that short term rental shall be revoked.

-If there are no violations for 12 months after providing security, the County Administrator or designee shall release the bond upon written request from the owner.
+If there are no violations for 12 months after providing security, the Board of Commissioners or their designee shall release the bond upon written request from the owner.
 Until the owner obtains release, the bond shall continue to be subject to forfeiture for future violations.

 For all purposes under this Article, service of notice on the short term rental representative shall be deemed service of notice on the owner and occupant(s).